Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/changing-the-text-selection-color-with-css.md

 tags:
   - css
 ---

-Did you know there is a CSS property that can change the user selection behavior?
+Did you know a CSS property can change the user selection behavior?

-It got some quite good support lately and is one of these cool gimmicks to have.
+It got some excellent support lately and is one of these cool gimmicks.
 It doesn't break anything for the browser that doesn't support it.

-The end result will look like this.
+The result will look like this.

 ![CSS Selection selector](https://cdn.hashnode.com/res/hashnode/image/upload/v1604210622068/L3DOj1XcS.gif)

 ## HTML Structure

-For our demo, we will have multiple paragraphs that will each do something different.
+For our demo, we will have multiple paragraphs that each do something different.

 ```html
 <div>